 From beacon activation a total of 6 initial transmissions shall be made separated by fixed $5s \pm 0.1s$ intervals.
-The first transmission shall commence within 3 seconds of beacon activation.
+The first transmission shall commence within 5 seconds of beacon activation, except for EPIRBs, where it shall commence within 8 seconds of beacon activation.